 The Credit Union has a reasonable belief that the direct dispute is submitted by, is prepared on behalf of the member by, or is submitted on a form supplied to the member by, a credit repair organization, as defined in the Credit Repair Organization Act (CROA) (15 U.S.C.
 1679a), or an entity that would be a credit repair organization, but for the CROA (15 U.S.C.
 1679a(3)(B)(i)).

-Direct Dispute Address.
-The Credit Union will investigate a direct dispute only if a member submits a dispute notice to the Credit Union at:
+Direct Dispute From Member.
+The Credit Union will investigate a direct dispute from a member when the notice is sent to the Credit Union at:

-The address of the Credit Union provided by the Credit Union and set forth on a consumer report relating to the member;
+The address provided by the Credit Union and set forth on a consumer report relating to the member;

 An address clearly and conspicuously specified by the Credit Union for submitting direct disputes that is provided to the member in writing or electronically (if the member has agreed to the electronic delivery of information from the Credit Union); or

-Any business address of the Credit Union if the Credit Union has not so specified and provided an address for submitting direct disputes.
+Any business address of the Credit Union if the Credit Union has not specified and provided an address for submitting direct disputes.

 Direct Dispute Notice Contents.
 A dispute notice must include the following information: